XWolfOverride/wolf.js/doc/ui-dialogs.md

 - app-element is the parent element of the dialog, the root node of the aplication is recommended, but can be any node.
 - modal, boolean defining if the dialog is modal.
-- dialog-data, dialog usage specific data, this type and maning depends on the dialog method used.
+- dialog-data, dialog usage specific data, this type and meaning depends on the dialog method used.
 See bottom sections.
 - buttons-definition, optional but recommended, a definition of the buttons shown in the footer of the application.
 - controller, controller object used to catch elements events, recommended, if not defined app-element controller will be used instead (except buttons-definitnion).
 - creation-callback, callback to be executed once the dialog is ready and on screen, the dialog element is passed as parameter.